FuelLabs/fuel-specs/specs/main.md

 ## VM Initialization

 Every time the VM runs, a single monolithic memory of size `VM_MAX_RAM` bytes is allocated, indexed by individual byte.
-A stack and heap memory model is used, allowing for dynamic memory allocation.
+A stack and heap memory model is used, allowing for dynamic memory allocation in higher-level languages.
 The stack begins at `0` and grows upward.
-The heap begins at `VM_MAX_RAM-1` and grows downward.
+The heap begins at `VM_MAX_RAM - 1` and grows downward.

 To initialize the VM, the following is pushed on the stack sequentially:
 1. Transaction hash (`byte[32]`, word-aligned).
 1. The [transaction, serialized](./tx_format.md).

+Then the following registers are initialized (without explicit initialization, all registers are initialized to zero):
+1. `$ssp = 32 + size(tx))`: the writable stack area starts immediately after the transaction in memory.
+1. `$sp = $sp`: writable stack area is empty to start.
+1. `$fp = VM_MAX_RAM - 1`: the heap area begins at the top.
+1. `$hp = $fp`: heap area is empty to start.

+## Contexts

+There are 3 _contexts_ in the FuelVM: [predicates](#predicate-verification), [scripts](#script-execution), and [calls](./opcodes.md#call-call-contract).
+A context is an isolated execution environment with defined [memory ownership](#ownership) and can be _external_ or _internal:
+- External: predicate and script. `$fp` will be zero.
+- Internal: call. `$fp` will be non-zero.

+[Returning](./opcodes.md#return-return-from-call) from a context behaves differently depending on whether the context is external or internal.

 ## Predicate Verification

 Any input of type [`InputType.Coin`](./tx_format.md), a non-zero `dataLength` (and `data`) field means the UTXO being spent is a a [P2SH](https://en.bitcoinwiki.org/wiki/P2SH) rather than a [P2PKH](https://en.bitcoinwiki.org/wiki/Pay-to-Pubkey_Hash) output.

-For each such input in the transaction, the VM is [initialized](#vm-initialization), then `$pc` is set to the start of the input's `data` field.
+For each such input in the transaction, the VM is [initialized](#vm-initialization), then:
+1. `$pc`  and `$is` are set to the start of the input's `data` field.

 During predicate mode, hitting any of the following opcodes causes predicate verification to halt, returning Boolean `false`:
 1. Any [contract opcode](./opcodes.md#contract-opcodes).
 1. [JI](./opcodes.md#ji-jump-immediate) or [JNZI](./opcodes.md#jnzi-jump-if-not-zero-immediate) with jump-to value less than or equal to `$pc` (these would allow loops).
 In other words, `$pc` must be strictly increasing.